cncf/tag-contributor-strategy/website/content/maintainers/_index.md

 {{% /blocks/lead %}}

-TODO: text about that there might be terms that are not clear and that we have a glossary for that at [glossary](/about/glossary)
+## Unknown Terms?

+If you encounter any unfamiliar terms in this document or on our website, we have a [glossary](/resources/glossary) available.